 Final, official transcripts and degree certificates are required from all institutions at which a degree was completed.
 All documents must be sent directly from the issuing institution and/or received in envelopes sealed and stamped by the issuing institution.
 All documents must be sent in the native language along with complete and exact, literal English translations.

 - Final/official transcripts issued in the institution's native Chinese

 - Final/official degree certificate(s) stating the degree that was conferred to you and the date on which it was conferred, issued in the institution's native Chinese

 - Authorized, complete, and exact, literal English translations of your final/official transcripts and degree certificate

 Applicants who have earned degrees from Chinese Universities are also required to arrange for a verification report of your university degree certificate with the China Academic Degree and Graduate Education Development Center (CDGDC).
-A printed copy of the CDGDC degree electronic certification report in Chinese must be mailed or emailed as a pdf to our office by the issuing institution or the student.
+A printed copy of the CDGDC degree electronic certification report in English and Chinese must be mailed or emailed as a pdf to our office by the issuing institution or the student.

 Do not request your verification report from the CDGDC until your degree has been awarded.
 Verification reports should only be sent after accepting an offer of admission.

 Please note that CDGDC verification is only required when a degree was earned at a Chinese institution.
 It is not necessary for transfer work or study abroad done in China.
 If you have transfer work from or did study abroad at a Chinese institution, you will need to submit official transcripts, with translations, directly from the institution upon admission.